publiclab/publiclab-archive/notes/msmelody/08-07-2013/what-can-you-do.md

 ---
-title: What can YOU do?
+title: 'What can YOU do?'
 tagnames: new-york-city, chaq, air-quality, air-quality-egg, air-sensors
 author: msmelody
 path: /notes/msmelody/08-07-2013/what-can-you-do.md